-Report asset figures (items 40-42 in Step 2 and items 88-90 in Step 4) effective as of the day you submitted the FAFSA.
+Report asset figures effective as of the day that you submit the FAFSA.
 (Please note: do not change these figures in future corrections unless you have specific knowledge that the figures were incorrect on the original filing day.)

 Include your current e-mail and your physical mailing address.

 Provide all required electronic signatures.
-Use your PIN (and your parent’s PIN if you are a dependent student) to sign the FAFSA application electronically.
-(You may also print, complete, and mail the Signature Page to the Federal Processor within 10 days of submitting your FAFSA.
-Be aware that mailing in a signature page will slow down the processing of your application.)
+Use your FSA ID (and your parent’s FSA ID if you are a dependent student) to sign the FAFSA application electronically.
+You may also print, complete, and mail the signature page to the Federal Processor within 10 days of submitting your FAFSA.
+Be aware that mailing in a signature page will delay the processing of your application.)